 - Be extremely careful when removing the lamp housing.
-In the ur event that the lamp ruptures, small glass fragments may be generated.
+In the ur Pure Glare event that the lamp ruptures, small glass fragments may be generated.
 The lamp module is designed to contain most of these fragments, but use caution when removing it.
 Before replacing a ruptured lamp, clean the lamp compartment and dispose of cleaning materials.
-Wash hands after lamp replacement.
-If replacing the lamp while the projector is ceiling-mounted, wear protective eyewear. - Hg Lamp contains mercury.
+Wash hands after lamp replacement. - Hg Lamp contains mercury.
 Manage in accordance with local disposal laws.
-See www.lamprecycle.org. - 4 Loosen the captive screw that attaches the lamp housing to the projector.
-Carefully remove the lamp housing.
-Dispose of the lamp in an environmentally proper manner. - 5 Install the new lamp housing and tighten the screw. - 6 Re-attach the lamp connector to the projector. - 7 Replace the lamp door by sliding it into place. - 8 Plug in the power cord and press the Power button to turn the projector back on. - 9 To reset the lamp hour timer, navigate to the Status and Service menu and select Reset Lamp Hours.
+See www.lamprecycle.org. - Loosen the two captive screws on the lamp door and lift the door off. - Loosen the two captive screws that attach the lamp housing to the projector. - Carefully remove the lamp housing.
+Dispose of the lamp in an environmentally proper manner. - Install the new lamp housing and tighten the screws. - Replace the lamp door. - Plug in the power cord and press the Power button to turn the projector back on. - To reset the lamp hour timer, navigate to the Status and Service menu and select Reset Lamp Hours.
 See page 32 for details.